tip-of-the-week/cpp/README.md

 * [Did you know that Circle Meta-model allows to convert string to a type?](https://github.com/tip-of-the-week/cpp/blob/master/tips/239.md)
 * [Did you know that Circle Meta-model allows for applying `normal` STL for operations on @meta types?](https://github.com/tip-of-the-week/cpp/blob/master/tips/238.md)
 * [Did you know about C++2X proposal for the Circle Meta-model for compilation-time meta-progr](https://github.com/tip-of-the-week/cpp/blob/master/tips/237.md)

----

-> Disclaimer This repo orignates from https://quantlabfinancial.github.io/cpp_tip_of_the_week